qphl/brand.pharmaxo.com/docs/logos.md

 ---

 The group comprises several specialist companies.
-These have their logos derived from the logo system.
 These brand guidelines apply equally to the group and its specialist companies.

 <figure>
     <img src="/images/logos.png">